-Members who receive a denial, reduction, or limitation notice for services may initiate an appeal within the specified time period as described in their notice of non-coverage or explanation of benefits.
+Members who receive a denial, reduction, or limitation notice for services may initiate an appeal within the specified timeframe as described in their notice of non-coverage or explanation of benefits.
 We resolve most non-Medicare Advantage standard appeals within 14 to 30 days.
 Medicare Advantage, Part C, standard pre-service reconsideration requests are decided within 30 days and post-service requests within 60 days.
 Medicare Advantage Part D standard pre-service redetermination requests are processed within 7 days and post-service requests within 14.
 Medicare Advantage Part B standard pre-service redetermination requests are processed within 7 days and post-service requests within 60.

 Standard Medicare Advantage appeals must be in writing.
 Standard non-Medicare Advantage appeals can be submitted orally or in writing.

 You may supply supporting statements and records in a member's appeal.

 For standard Medicare Advantage and non-Medicare Advantage post-service appeals, with the member's permission, you may file an appeal on their behalf with AOR.

 For standard pre-service Medicare Advantage appeals, with the member’s permission, you may file an appeal on their behalf without AOR.